 The easiest way to assemble this vegan tiramisu is:

-- Dip cookies one by one into coffee and arrange in baking dish.
+- Dip cookies one by one into coffee and arrange in your baking dish.
 Stack 2 layers of cookies on top of each other.

 - Spread half of the mascarpone on top.